psigen/madara/docs/README.txt

        you are running commands from.
-We plan on supporting running the maml library directly from a command line with GME modeling support, but for now, you will need to import the library into another Python script that you will be writing the application specific testing logic from.
+We plan on supporting running the maml library directly from a command line with GME modeling support, but for now, you will need to import the library into another Python script that you will be writing the application specific testing logic into.

        Importing MAML can be done via the following (at the top of your Python file):